 An exercise to use a simple image analysis program to classify land surface types seen in satellite imagery in order to analyze changes in landscape development over time. -

 Profiling Earth's Surface using GeoMapApp part of MARGINS Data in the Classroom:MARGINS Mini-Lessons

 In this exercise, students relate large-scale features on Earth's surface to lithospheric plates, the underlying asthenosphere, earthquakes, and volcanoes.
 After creating a cross section showing elevation using GeoMapApp, students add additional features by hand.

-Using a GIS to Assess Stream-Channel Migration part of Activities2
+Construction of Water Table Maps Using GIS part of Activities2

 Bob Newton, Smith College Summary Students create a water table map and flow net using water level data from seepage lakes in the Sand Hills of Nebraska.
 They then are able to make hypotheses regarding the ...

 Calculating surface temperature using Landsat thermal imagery part of Activities2

 Abduwasit Ghulam, Department of Earth and Atmospheric Sciences and Center for Environmental Sciences, Saint Louis University, St Louis, MO 63103 Summary In this lab, students are walked through a hands-on exercise ...

 Cascadia Great Earthquake and Tsunami Suite part of Activities2

 Michael Mayhew and Michelle Hall, Science Education Solutions Summary The Cascadia Earthquakes and Tsunami Suite contains five case studies organized around understanding the potential for large earthquakes and ...